norswap/nanoeth/src/com/norswap/nanoeth/transactions/README.md

 [EIP-2718]: https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2718.md
 [chainid-enforcement]: https://blog.ethereum.org/2021/03/03/geth-v1-10-0/#chainid-enforcement

-As noted, there are currently two "typed transactions", introduced by [EIP-2930] and [EIP-1559].
-The pain was felt in EIP-155, where the chain ID is packed into the v signature (in the transaction's serialization in a block).
-The answer was [EIP-2718]'s '"typed transaction envelopes" which designate the transaction type <= 127 (0x7F) by prepending a byte to the (RLP-encoded) transaction payload.
+A note regarding the introduction of typed transaction envelopes: The pain was felt in EIP-155, where the chain ID is packed into the v signature (in the transaction's serialization in a block).
+The answer was [EIP-2718]'s "typed transaction envelopes" which designates new transaction types by prepending a byte (<= 127 (0x7F)) to the (RLP-encoded) transaction payload.
 This works because transaction are sequences, and their [RLP-encoding](../rlp/README.md) therefore always starts with a byte that is > 192 (0xC0).

 I chose to use the term "format" to englobe both typed transactions, and the two "formats" that precede them.
-Beyond the data fields making up a transaction, different format also entail signing differences, and difference in the format of receipts.
+Beyond the data fields making up a transaction, different formats also entail signing differences, and difference in the format of receipts.